-If you are hoping to connect with other travellers, a stay at The Farm Hostel Bali is a must.
 The atmosphere is quite friendly and welcoming, and the area is always clean.
 The service was excellent, and the atmosphere was pleasant.

 As of 2015, The Farm was one of the most popular places to stay in all of Bali.
 Eight mixed dormitories and four female dorms have contributed to the massive expansion from 22 beds to 82 beds in recent years.
 We offer 2 pools, several common spaces, and a convenient location in the middle of Canggu, as well as international electricity on every bed, high-speed internet, and a modest breakfast provided to get your day started.

 Kos One Hostel has the best infrastructure in the business.
 The amenities include a quaint little shop, not one but two jacuzzis, and a restaurant that serves a variety of delectable and freshly prepared dishes.
 However, the alternative beach pool, a big beach-style pool with a Mediterranean theme, is the primary draw.
 An artificial sand beach, a diving platform, a swing, day beds, and a pool bar are all features that come standard.

 At Kos One, we prefer to think of ourselves as a gathering place for all types of travellers, including those who are barefoot, yogis, digital nomads, health lovers, surfers, and explorers!
 Our many different social areas provide the ideal setting for you to make new friends with whom you can share your experiences of Balinese culture and nature.